Izelscorner/BowlingChallenge/readme.md

 Beta version is completed,

 TBD: The player gets additional rolls in the last frame: one additional for a spare after the second roll or two extra rolls for a strike.
-TBD: No need for seperation of roll add 20 roll to scores and move backwards and forward.

 ## Cross Browser Testing

 Tested on Chrome , Firefox and Safari.